BenWiederhake/steppow/README.md

 number of hashes.
 The third part checks whether the suffic is a valid certificate, which errors were encountered, and whether this matches our expectation.
-This wway we can easily check that good suffixes are accepted, and bad suffixes are not.
+This way we can easily check that good suffixes are accepted, and bad suffixes are not.

 ## Recommendations